Why Do Babies Need Tummy Time?

 3. Hold your baby out in front and facing away from you.
 Gently keep their head centered.

-5. As your baby gets stronger, you can play airplane and pretend he is flying as you carry and support them.
+5. As your baby gets stronger, you can play airplane and pretend they are flying as you carry and support them.

 6. Hold and carry your baby facing away from you.
-This helps them watch what’s going on in the room by turning his head.
+This helps them watch what’s going on in the room by turning their head.

 7. Carry your baby facing away from you on their right side.
 Switch and carry your baby on their left side.